How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Let’s circle back to the example of the eCommerce business owner.
 They have decided that an automated email marketing tool is one of the best ways to reduce cart abandonment.
 However, they don’t know which service provider offers the most bang for the buck.

-That’s where they’ll need to create product comparisons, demos, and other similar content types to show what makes their product stand out.
+That’s where you’ll need to create product comparisons, demos, and other similar content types to show what makes your product the right solution for the job.

 Examples of Middle of the Funnel Strategies